John Singleton Gave Black Femme Characters The Respect They Deserved

 Advertisement

 The Los Angeles native had a preternatural knack for finding talent.
-He saw star power in a number of Black women who went on to fulfill their potential, and then some.
-He cast Queen Mother in Angela Bassett, in, Boyz n the Hood, realized Janet Jackson’s feature film debut Poetic Justice (1993), took Tyra Banks to new heights in Higher Learning (1995) and gifted us with the magnificent Taraji P. Henson in the ever-authentic Baby Boy (2001).
+He saw star power in a number of black women who went on to fulfil their potential, and then some.
+He cast Queen Mother in Angela Bassett, in, Boyz n the Hood, realised Janet Jackson’s feature film debut Poetic Justice (1993), took Tyra Banks to new heights in Higher Learning (1995) and gifted us with the magnificent Taraji P. Henson in the ever-authentic Baby Boy (2001).

 💔💔💔 If it were NOT for #JohnSingleton I would not have a star on the Hollywood Walk of Fame He put me in my first feature film #BabyBoy #RIHJOHNSINGLETON Thank you for this @tahani_tj— Taraji P. Henson (@TherealTaraji) April 30, 2019